Ashley John-Baptiste: Childhood and education

-Baptiste was born in 1990 into a mixed-race family in Southwark, South London, the son of a white mother and a black father.
+Baptiste was born in 1990 in Southwark, south London.
 From the age of two until he was 18, he grew up in four foster families and spent two years in a residential care home.

 After attending three different primary schools, his secondary education was at Bacon's College, a comprehensive school in Rotherhithe with a higher than average proportion of pupils from troubled backgrounds.
 He was suspended several times, and had already been issued a final warning when the opportunity arose to visit a summer school organised by the Sutton Trust at Cambridge University.
 This was when he realised that he would have to take responsibility for himself and that he had the potential to succeed.

-With the encouragement of his then foster parents and his MP, in 2008 he won a place at Fitzwilliam College, Cambridge University, to read history, graduating in 2011 with an upper second.
+With the encouragement of his then foster parents and his MP, in 2008 he won a place at Fitzwilliam College, Cambridge, to read history, graduating in 2011 with an upper second.
 During this time, he mentored other students from similar backgrounds to his own.